Aditya-0009/SQL-Python-Ecommerce-Analysis/README.md

 # 🛒 Ecommerce Sales Analysis (SQL + Python)

+This project explores an **Ecommerce dataset from Kaggle** that includes details about orders, customers, products, sellers, reviews, and more.
-This project analyzes an ecommerce dataset using **SQL** and **Python** to extract insights on customer behavior, sales trends, seller performance, and order patterns.
+Using **SQL and Python**, we aim to uncover key insights about customer behavior, sales performance, product categories, delivery patterns, and seller efficiency.

+🔍 **Goal**: To perform **data analysis and visualization** to answer real-world business questions and improve decision-making for ecommerce operations.

 📊 **Dataset**: [Kaggle - Target Dataset](https://www.kaggle.com/datasets/devarajv88/target-dataset)
 📁 **Queries**: See `Questions.txt` and `EcommerceQueries.sql`